Changissnz/selfinterest/README.md

 most cases, except for in ones such as those involving projectiles.
 Currency is an example of the efficiency that human beings have aimed for in their interactions of material and socio-political gains or losses.
-Currency typically weighs less than the material exchanged for it, and cannot be qualitatively compared with services that are compensated for with currency.
+Currency typically weighs less than the material exchanged for it, and cannot be qualitatively compared with services that are compensated with currency.
 Yet, in ordered societies, the official economy operates by currency rather than arbitrary barter.
 Currency is a medium that represents the value of all products and services of value, and the power above it that is the terms of the valuation market is the base of support for the continuation of the currency, the medium